sailfishos/sailjail-permissions/README.md

 Sailfish OS application sandboxing and permissions system is build on top of Firejail.
 The Firejail documentation can be found from [here](https://firejail.wordpress.com/).

 The Sailfish OS application permissions are applicable only to sandboxed applications.
-Target is to have application sandboxing enforced to all applications, starting from Sailfish OS 4.4.0.
+Since Sailfish OS 4.4.0 all applications that do not specifically opt-out or define permissions are sandboxed automatically using a default profile.

 Application launch happens via standard desktop file that has been augmented so that it contains necessary metadata (such as a list of requested permissions)